krayin/krayin-docs/docs/1.x/architecture/packages.md

 - Sent Mail: Access a log of all sent emails.
 This helps users keep track of their communications and refer back to previously sent messages when needed.

-- Trash: Manage deleted emails in the trash folder.
+- Trash: Manage deleted emails in the trash directory.
 Users can recover emails from the trash if they were deleted by mistake or permanently delete emails to free up space

 ### EmailTemplate